OsmanKAYI/full-stack-roadmap/javascript/vue/README.md

 ## Documentation

-Before diving into Vue, you shoul have some basic knowledge about JavaScript whcih will be vital to benefit from these notes.
+Before diving into Vue, you should have some basic knowledge about JavaScript whcih will be vital to benefit from these notes.

 - [JavaScript Tutorial](https://www.koderhq.com/tutorial/javascript/)
 - [Modern Javascript (ES6+) Video Series](https://www.youtube.com/watch?v=4ynLm0TaK1w&list=PLFAU47Id44XElZTM3G8S8YydhPbfAJ-N0)